Interleukin 15: Celiac disease

 There have been recent studies suggesting that suppression of IL-15 may be a potential treatment for celiac disease and even presents the possibility of preventing its development.
 In one study with mice blocking IL-15 with an antibody led to the reversal of autoimmune intestinal damage.
 In another study mice used were able to eat gluten without developing symptoms.

 Non-alcoholic fatty liver disease

 A recent report indicated IL-15 promotes non-alcoholic fatty liver disease.

+Rheumatoid arthritis

+A recent study found IL-15 present in the synovial tissue of patients diagnosed with rheumatoid arthritis.
+Preliminary research has functionally implicated IL-15 role in collagen-induced arthritis.

 Immunotherapy

 Metastatic cancer

 IL-15 has been shown to enhance the anti-tumor immunity of CD8+ T cells in pre-clinical models.
 A phase I clinical trial to evaluate the safety, dosing, and anti-tumor efficacy of IL-15 in patients with metastatic melanoma and renal cell carcinoma (kidney cancer) has begun to enroll patients at the National Institutes of Health.

 Vaccines Adjuvants

 Vector-based therapy – Nonlytic Newcastle Disease Virus (NDV) was engineered to express recombinant IL-15 protein to generate an NDV-modified tumor vaccine.
 Preclinical results of NDV-modified tumor vaccine showed promise by controlling melanoma tumor growth in mice.
 A recombinant vaccinia virus expressing influenza A proteins and IL-15 promoted cross protection by CD4+ T cells.
 A Brucella DNA vaccine containing IL-15 gene enhanced the CD8+ T cell immune response in mice.
 IL-15 was needed for CD4+ T cell heterosubtypic protection while using a multivalent influenza vaccine using vaccinia-based vector.
 While influenza A virus expressing IL-15 stimulates both innate and adaptive immune cells to decrease tumor growth mice.